jackc/tern/README.markdown

 In addition to the challenge of manually building such a migration it is difficult to use version control to see the changes in a particular database object over time when its definition is scattered through multiple migrations.

 A solution to this is code packages.
-A code package is a directory with an `install.sql` file that contains the instructions to completely drop and recreate a set of database code.
-The command `code install` can be used to directly install a code package (especially useful during development) and the `code snapshot` command can be used to make a single migration that installs that code package.
+A code package is a directory with an `manifest.conf` file that contains the instructions to completely drop and recreate a set of database code.
+The command `code install` can be used to directly install a code package (especially useful during development).

 For example given a directory `code` containing the following files: